-At least 24 killed as fierce wildfire rages in Portugal
+Portugal fire leaves 57 people dead

 Story highlights

-- Victims were caught in the blaze as they tried to flee, officials said
+- Victims caught in the blaze as they tried to flee, officials say

-(CNN)Twenty-four people were killed in Portugal in what officials are calling the country's 'greatest wildfire tragedy of recent years'.
+(CNN)A raging wildfire killed 57 people and injured dozens more in Portugal, with some victims burned to death in their cars as they tried to flee, officials said.

-On Saturday, a wildfire spread onto the town of Pedrogao Grande, about 120 miles north of Lisbon.
-The victims were caught in the fire as they tried to flee, officials said.
+At least 59 people were injured in the blaze Saturday, including four firefighters and a child.
+Some were hospitalized in serious condition Sunday, CNN affiliate TVI reported.

-"Many cars could not get out and people burned to death inside their cars," Portuguese Interior Minister Jorge Gomes told CNN affiliate TVI.
+Some victims got stuck in their cars and on the side of the road in what officials described as the "greatest wildfire tragedy of recent years."
+The blaze spread Saturday onto Pedrogao Grande town, forcing residents to try and leave the town to escape towering flames.

-At least three of the victims died from smoke inhalation inside the town while 16 others died trapped in their cars.
+"Many cars could not get out and people burned to death inside their cars," Interior Minister official Jorge Gomes told the affiliate.

 The municipality's president, Valdemar Alves, said there were areas "completely surrounded" by the blaze and not enough firefighters to battle the flames.